eurisko-us/eurisko-us.github.io/_pages/resources.md

   and <i>shareable</i> links to your Overleaf documents, e.g.
   <font size="3em"><code>https://www.overleaf.com/read/wjmgkxpccvpj</code></font>.

 <br><br>Before you submit your assignment, make sure that your code runs, follows the <a class="body" href="https://eurisko-us.github.io/resources/#coding-commandments">coding commandments</a>, the <a class="body" href="https://eurisko-us.github.io/resources/#latex-commandments">LaTeX commandments</a>, and satisfies ALL the requirements outlined in the assignment!

-Poor-quality assignments will not be graded.
+<br><br>You are welcome (and encouraged) to send me their assignments on Slack to get feedback before you submit.
+I'm usually able to identify any obvious issues just by taking a quick glance, and it's easiest to fix those issues right away before submitting (as opposed to waiting until "later" to resubmit the assignment after it's already been graded).

 <!--